Hexafluorosilicic acid: Structure

+Aqueous solutions of hexafluorosilicic acid are often described as H2SiF6, but the main fluoride-containing species in such solutions are SiF6](2-) and various products products from hydrolysis such as F-.

 Production and principal reactions

 Hexafluorosilicic acid is produced commercially from fluoride-containing minerals that also contain silicates.
 Specifically, apatite and fluorapatite are treated with sulfuric acid to give phosphoric acid, a precursor to several water-soluble fertilizers.
 This is called the wet phosphoric acid process.
 As a by-product, approximately 50 kg of hexafluorosilicic acid is produced per tonne of HF owing to reactions involving silica-containing mineral impurities.

 Some of the hydrogen fluoride (HF) produced during this process in turn reacts with silicon dioxide (SiO2) impurities, which are unavoidable constituents of the mineral feedstock, to give silicon tetrafluoride.
 Thus formed, the silicon tetrafluoride reacts further with HF.
 The net process can be described as: